 Charles Cross received his Ph.D. in Philosophy from the University of Pittsburgh.
 His specialty is philosophical logic, especially counterfactuals and logical aspects of metaphysics and epistemology.
 His papers have appeared in such journals as Mind, Analysis, The Journal of Philosophy, Philosophical Studies, Philosophical Quarterly, Australasian Journal of Philosophy, and The Journal of Philosophical Logic.
-He is an Associate Editor of Australasian Journal of Philosophy, and he serves on the editorial board of The Journal of Philosophical Logic.
+He has been an Associate Editor of Australasian Journal of Philosophy and a member of the editorial board of American Philosophical Quarterly, and he continues to serve on the editorial board of The Journal of Philosophical Logic.

 - Philosophical logic (especially conditionals and logical aspects of metaphysics and epistemology)